AguaClara/SWOT/DC Solutions/Textbook Examples/DC_Flow_Control_and_Measurement_Example.md

 For this question, you will create a well formatted graph with two curves to display flow rate through a 5 cm diameter orifice oriented **vertically and horizontally**.

 We want to be able to describe the height of the water in the orifice as relative to the orifice diameter size.
-The relationship between velocity and orifice diameter is true for orifices of any size, so it is valuable to create a nondimensional model that can be understood for all diameters.
+The relationship between velocity and orifice diameter is true for orifices of any size, so it is valuable to create a non-dimensional model that can be understood for all diameters.
 The flow rate that you will use for this question is as a function of the normalized depth of water from 1 diameter below the center of the orifice to 2 diameters above the center of the orifice.

 The steps for making the graph are as follows: